-Copper Pieces - these are minted by Darkon Wargaming Club, Inc. and are copper in color.
 Silver Pieces - these are minted by Darkon Wargaming Club, Inc. and are silver in color.
 Gold Pieces - these are minted by Darkon Wargaming Club, Inc. and are gold in color.
 Merc Marks - these were minted by a country and are red in color.
 Province Pieces - these were minted by a country and are black in color.
+Kings Mark - These were minted by a country and are blue in color

-Monetary conversions are as follows: 10 Copper Pieces (CP) = 1 Silver Pieces (SP) 10 Silver Pieces = 1 Gold Piece (GP) 250 Silver Pieces = 1 Merc Mark 500 Silver Pieces = 1 Province Piece
+Monetary conversions are as follows: 10 Copper Pieces (CP) = 1 Silver Pieces (SP) 10 Silver Pieces = 1 Gold Piece (GP) 25 Gold Pieces = 1 Merc Mark 50 Gold Pieces = 1 Province Piece 100 Gold Pieces = Kings Mark